ef1500/libbbf/readme.md

 ### Binary Layout
 1. **Header (13 bytes)**: Magic `BBF1`, versioning, and initial padding.
 2. **Page Data**: The raw image payloads (AVIF, PNG, etc.), each padded to **4096-byte boundaries**.
-3. **String Pool**: A deduplicated pool of null-terminated strings for metadata and section titles.
+4. **String Pool**: A deduplicated pool of null-terminated strings for metadata and section titles.
-4. **Asset Table**: A registry of physical data blobs with XXH3 hashes.
+5. **Asset Table**: A registry of physical data blobs with XXH3 hashes.
-5. **Page Table**: The logical reading order, mapping logical pages to assets.
+6. **Page Table**: The logical reading order, mapping logical pages to assets.
-6. **Section Table**: Markers for chapters, volumes, or gallery sections.
+7. **Section Table**: Markers for chapters, volumes, or gallery sections.
-7. **Metadata Table**: Key-Value pairs for archival data (Author, Scanlation team, etc.).
+8. **Metadata Table**: Key-Value pairs for archival data (Author, Scanlation team, etc.).
-8. **Footer (76 bytes)**: Table offsets and a final integrity hash.
+9. **Footer (76 bytes)**: Table offsets and a final integrity hash.

+NOTE: `libbbf.h` includes a `flags` field, as well as extra padding for each asset entry.
+This is so that in the future `libbbf` can accomodate future technical advancements in both readers and image storage.

 ### Feature Comparison: Digital Comic & Archival Formats